Veeam Backup Repositories

 • If you use a capacity tier that has been created in Veeam Backup & Replication version 10, you cannot transfer Veeam Plug-in backup files to a capacity tier.
 However, if you want to transfer them manually, do the following:

-1. If the backup files are created by Veeam Plug-in version 10, upgrade the metadata of backup files as described in the Upgrading Metadata Files to New Format section.
+1. If the backup files are created by Veeam Plug-in version 10, upgrade the metadata of backup files as described in the Upgrading Backup Files section.

-2. Run the Set-VBRScaleOutBackupRepository PowerShell command with the -EnablePluginBackupOffload parameter to offload backup files to the capacity tier.
+2. Run the Set-VBRScaleOutBackupRepository cmdlet with the EnablePluginBackupOffload parameter to offload backup files to the capacity tier.

 Hardened Repository